format_list_bulleted Topic Overview

 • Indexing Services

-• Legal related services (e.g., notary, fingerprinting, document scanning).
-Please note: Hiring an attorney requires a contract and must be approved by Stanford’s Office of the General Counsel.
+• Legal related services* (e.g., notary, fingerprinting, document scanning, etc.) Please note: Hiring an attorney requires a contract and must be approved by Stanford’s Office of General Counsel.

 Purchasing Methods by Types of Professional Service

 Professional services should generally be procured through a contract.
 If the supplier is an independent contractor, a signed Independent Contractor Checklist (IC Checklist) must be attached when submitting the contract request.
-Please note that if the consultant will use Stanford data, there are additional considerations.
-In most cases, these contracts should be paid for through a non-catalog purchase requisition (purchase order), which will be generated through the contract request process.
+Please note that if the company or independent contractor/consultant will use Stanford data, there are additional considerations.
+In most cases, these contracts will be paid for through a purchase order that will be generated automatically through the SmartMart contract request process.
 Certain professional services may be paid with a PCard either upon contract approval or without a contract.
-Refer to the below table to learn about how to purchase these specific professional services:
+Refer to the table below to learn about how to purchase these specific professional services:

 • Transcription services